Sanctuary of Our Lady of Lourdes

-The sanctuary of Lourdes is one of the most-visited Catholic shrines in the world, with around four million pilgrims coming every year.
-The grotto of Massabielle, which is the most famous site in the sanctuary, has hundreds of replicas in the world, known as "Lourdes grottos".
+The sanctuary of Lourdes is one of the most-visited Catholic shrines in the world, with around four million tourists coming every year.
+The grotto of Massabielle, which is the most famous site in the sanctuary, has hundreds of replicas around the world, known as "Lourdes grottos".

 History

-The sanctuary of Our Lady of Lourdes began with the marian apparitions to Bernadette Soubirous in 1858 in the town of Lourdes.
+The sanctuary of Our Lady of Lourdes began with the Marian apparitions to Bernadette Soubirous in 1858 in the town of Lourdes.
 On 11 February 1858, a 14-year-old peasant girl, called Bernadette Soubirous, said she saw a "lady" while playing near the grotto of Massabielle (from masse vieille: "old mass") with her sister and a friend, on the left bank of the Gave de Pau river.
 The "lady" was standing on a rose bush in a niche above the main cavity of the Massabielle grotto.

 At the time of the apparitions, the grotto lay well outside town, on common ground which was used by the villagers variously for pasturing animals, collecting firewood, and as a garbage dump, and it had a reputation for being an unpleasant place.

 Bernadette told her sister not to tell their parents about the apparition, but she told them anyway and their parents forbid them to go to the grotto again.
 Bernadette ignored their orders and kept going to the grotto.
-From 11 February 1858 to 16 July 1858, Bernadette saw the same vision 18 times.
+From 11 February to 16 July 1858, Bernadette saw the same vision 18 times.
 The "lady" eventually introduced herself to Bernadette as the Immaculate Conception, which had been proclaimed as a dogma for the Virgin Mary by Pope Pius IX in 1854.
 This convinced local priest Dominique Peyramale that Bernadette saw an authentic apparition of the Virgin Mary.

 During the apparitions, Bernadette was given instructions by the "lady", which were to prove central in the development of the sanctuary and its ceremonies.
 Bernadette was told to go and drink water from a spring which was to appear inside the grotto and wash herself with it.
 She was also told to go and tell the priests to build a chapel at the grotto site where people were to come in procession.